PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-04-10-prestashop-core-weekly-week-15.markdown

  * [2859](https://github.com/PrestaShop/PrestaShop/pull/2859): PHPDoc + unused var, by jeromenadaud.

-See all the PRs merged into the codebase since April 6th here: https://github.com/PrestaShop/PrestaShop/pulls?q=is%3Apr+merged%3A%3E2015-04-06+is%3Aclosed
+See all the PRs merged into the codebase since April 6th [here](https://github.com/PrestaShop/PrestaShop/pulls?q=is%3Apr+merged%3A%3E2015-04-06+is%3Aclosed).

-Thank you to our contributors for their PRs: zimmi1, eric-rouvier, prestarocket, DanH42, guestisp, PrestaEdit, doekia, and gskema... and those whose contributions were not merged yet!
+Thank you to our contributors for their PRs: [DanH42](https://github.com/DanH42), [doekia](https://github.com/doekia), [eric-rouvier](https://github.com/eric-rouvier), [gskema](https://github.com/gskema), [guestisp](https://github.com/guestisp), [PrestaEdit](https://github.com/PrestaEdit), [prestarocket](https://github.com/prestarocket), and [zimmi1](https://github.com/zimmi1)... and those whose contributions were not merged yet!
 Also, a big thanks to all those who contribute with tickets on the Forge!

 Remember: if you want to contribute to PrestaShop with code, read those: